 Is God three people or one person?
-The bible says God is one (Deut 6:4).
+The Bible says God is one (Deut 6:4).
 Yet the Gospels suggest Jesus claimed to be God in the flesh.
 John 1:1-14 says, in the beginning, was the Word, and the Word with was God and was God and the Word became flesh as Jesus.
-Matthew 1:23 quotes from Isa 7:14 and Isa 8:8-10 saying that a virgin will conceive a child and his name with being Immanuel (God with us).
+Matthew 1:23 quotes from Isa 7:14 and Isa 8:8-10 saying that a virgin will conceive a child and his name will be Immanuel (God with us).
 Daniel 7:13 alludes to a messianic king called the “Son of Man”, that goes into God’s space and rules the world.
 Lastly, Jesus refers to himself as the Son of Man in many places like in Luke 5:24, where he shows that like God the Father, has the authority to forgive sins.
 The Holy Spirit that came upon Jesus (John 1:32-34) will be given to us (John 14:16-17), and the Holy Spirit is God’s presence from the Tabernacle/Temple in the old covenant.
-The concept of Oneness vs Trinity is debated all the time because it goes beyond our comprehension.
+The concept of Oneness vs. Trinity is debated all the time because it goes beyond our comprehension.

 Some say Jesus was the word in the beginning, but he only became the son when he was born as a human.
 Therefore the word is inseparable from God before Jesus was born and then when he came he was Immanuel (“God with us”).
-One question that comes from this is, can we observe the Son of God in the old testament besides in prophecy?
+One question that comes from this is, can we observe the Son of God in the Old Testament besides in prophecy?
 It doesn’t seem like it so the idea that the son only existed after being born seems to hold up.
-There’s no sinless human in the old testament, so we don’t see God the Son manifest in the old testament exactly.
+There’s no sinless human in the Old Testament, so we don’t see God the Son manifest in the Old Testament exactly.
 There are theories about Melchizedek but those are based on Apocrypha and not what the actual Torah teaches.
 The son was born in the first century, so that is the beginning of the son on earth as a separate person.